AoxeTech/Aoxe.Serialization/README.md

     - XmlSerializer
     - DataContractSerializer

-Though some old serializers does not support stream, the zaabee serializers will supply the lack.
+Though some serializers does not support stream or bytes, the zaabee serializers will supply the lack.
 And the text serializers will support text on this base.

 ## Explain